Restoring Notre Dame: Rebuilding a Gothic Symbol After the Devastating Fire

 The recovery of Notre Dame will mark a milestone and leaves many lessons to be learned in terms of restoration and conservation.

-Each restoration process arises after understanding the value of the building, in this case the value of Notre Dame goes through its architecture, its aesthetics, its history, what it means as an emblem and that makes the project so important not only at the national level. but throughout the world.
+Each restoration process arises following understanding the value of the building, in this case the value of Notre Dame goes through its architecture, its aesthetics, its history, what it means as an emblem and that makes the project so important not only at the national level. but throughout the world.

 This cathedral has endured wars, conquests, invasions, fires, and yet it has an immense projection.
 A heritage building should not just be seen as a good thing from the past, because that is putting it in a glass box and freezing it, but you have to understand what the building means now, in the present, and what it can mean in the future.
 The only way for historic buildings to last over time is not to treat them as museums but to make them alive, active and for people to use them.
-Notre Dame is a church that has a lot to say about what has happened, but also has a lot of potential for the future.
+Notre Dame is a church that has a lot to say regarding what has happened, but also has a lot of potential for the future.

 1695065040